fbpx

 9. Finns don't fill silences

 I love this one!
-Simply put, if you grew up in Finland, chances are you're perfectly comfortable with silence.
+If you grew up in Finland, chances are you’re perfectly at ease with silence—and so is everyone else around you.

 10. Breakfast is a savoury affair